A full-grown California kingsnake can be about 3.5 feet long, though there are some cases in Mexico of the snake being almost twice this size.

 - California kingsnakes tend to be opportunistic eaters, consuming a diet of other animals in their immediate surroundings.

-- Though they look like a much more dangerous species, they are not venomous or poisonous.
+- Though they look like a much more dangerous species, they are not venomous.

 - A California kingsnake baby comes from an egg, and it is less than 2 feet long at birth.
 The baby is called a hatchling, and it takes about 65 days for the eggs to hatch.

 - The average price of adopting a California kingsnake as a pet is rather low, costing using $80.
 Albino snakes are priced higher around $100, while a high white snake can be $200.
 Baby kingsnakes tend to cost more, though genetics also play a role in the price that a breeder assigns.